 Errol Barrow would also have had to overcome the cold of the 1944 winter and the cold of flying at medium altitude.
 Assuming the ground temperature was 5°C, during a sortie the temperature in the front Navigation compartment of the Boston would have been between -15°C and -25°C. Barrow would probably have worn an electrically heated Sidcot flying suit with heated gloves and booties.
 He might also have donned a RAF Irvin sheep skin jacket and Irvin sheep skin trousers worn over his RAF flying suit.

 The Boston III, G for Glenda, at the top of the photograph that is “breaking way”, was flown by Flying Officer Geoff Norton DFC who was part of 88 Squadron “A” flight.
-Norton and Barrow would fly together when they were posted to BAFO Communications Squadron in Germany.
+Post World War II both Norton and Barrow would fly together when they were posted to BAFO Communications Squadron in Germany where they were members of the C-in-C Military Governors Flight.

-Below are two videos of Douglas Bostons.
-The Boston III and IVs of 88 Squadron had a crew of four, not three as mentioned in the video.
+Below are two videos of Douglas Bostons IIIs in action.
+The Boston IIIs and IVs of 88 Squadron had a crew of four, not three as mentioned in the video.
 The four person crew were:

 - Navigator and bomb aimer.